 - What business insurance do I need?

 Corporation Tax in the UK is a tax that limited companies need to pay on their profits.

 Corporation Tax is a bit like Income Tax for companies, but the difference is that companies don’t have a personal allowance.
-This means that as soon as your business starts making a profit, it needs to start paying Corporation Tax (unless it’s previously made losses).
+This means that as soon as your business starts making a profit, it needs to start paying Corporation Tax at the Corporation Tax rate (unless it’s previously made losses).